destruMC/mod/README.md

 A lightweight client-side mod that allows you to **save** and **load** regions of the Minecraft world.

+> ❗ The mod is still in the development stage, now only available basically, API has not been fully designed.

 ## ✨ Features

 - Save any selected region(s) to a file